NateSpencerWx/melon/README.md

 ## Installation

-1. Clone this repository.
-2. Install dependencies: `pip install -r requirements.txt`
-3. Run: `python melon.py` or `./melon.py` (after making executable)
+Click here, and our AI asssistant will walk you through installation!
+It should take less then 5 minutes: https://www.perplexity.ai/spaces/install-bot-KsasUoP0QS6ZBZVh2mFw4A#0

 On first run, it will prompt for your xAI API key if not found in `.env`.

-Get your API key from: https://console.x.ai/team/default/api-keys
+Melon will tell you how to get this.

 ## Usage